dprint/dprint/README.md

 [![npm version](https://badge.fury.io/js/dprint.svg)](https://badge.fury.io/js/dprint)
 [![CI](https://github.com/dprint/dprint/workflows/CI/badge.svg)](https://github.com/dprint/dprint/actions?query=workflow%3ACI)

-Monorepo for dprint—a configurable and pluggable code formatter.
+Monorepo for dprint—a pluggable and configurable code formatting platform.

 This project is under active early development.
 I recommend you check its output to ensure it's doing its job correctly and only run this on code that has been checked into source control.